 Funds Acceptance and Management

-The Finance team will work with the lead researcher to revise the budget if a grant is only partially funded.
+The Finance team will work with the chief investigator to revise the budget if a grant is only partially funded.

-The Finance team is responsible for the following activities:
+The Finance team is also responsible for the following activities:

 - Record and monitor grant contract and variations to ensure all financial milestones are met when due